What is Occupational Health and Safety?

 - Are operating permits and records up-to-date for such items as elevators, air pressure tanks, and liquefied petroleum gas tanks?

-We stock all the department of labor posters, first aid boxes, fire extinguishers, signage and documentation.
+We stock all the department of labor posters, first aid boxes, fire extinguishers, signage and documentation, we are the one stop solution for your entire OHS.

 The department of labour is once again doing the rounds inspecting companies Occupational Health and Safety.